CelestialBoon/celestialboon.github.io/docs/other/2021-02-07-pokemon-decline.md

 In any game, the protagonist is far more important than just a player avatar; they are an extension of the player self, and an integral part of a player's identity while the game is involved.

-The player-controlled trainer of the MSP game, however, is a mute, blank-slate non-entity, barely a transparent proxy for the player to interact with pokémon and their world, and a vehicle for her pokémon collection to get from one place to another, battle, and expand.
-The main trainer is *not* the protagonist of any MSP game.
+The player-controlled trainer of the MSP game, however, is a mute, blank-slate non-entity, barely a transparent proxy for the player to interact with pokémon and their world, and a vehicle for her pokémon collection to get from one place to another, battle, and expand. *The main trainer is not the protagonist of any MSP game*.

-Instead, it is the pokémon team of the main trainer which is the real protagonist.
+Instead, *it is the pokémon team of the main trainer which is the real protagonist*.

 Every trainer in the games has a pokémon team that reflects their personality, but for the blank-slate protagonist (lacking another way for it to be expressed) the pokémon team IS her personality, writ large and manifested in physicality; each pokémon serving as a materialized aspect of the psyche, through which she defines herself and, in turn, the player.